gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Upgrade agent for a host.
+[host] is required.
+This is the name or id of a host.
 ```

 #### hosts view